THE-Quaddriver/Troller-Transformer-schematics/README.md

 The momentum 1 has 'from factory' capacitors, upgrade both electrolytics from 25v to 35v and use modern units.
 C203 the .022uf 50v should be fine but track spikes from a flywheel loco being a generator over bad track/switches etc can spike higher and eventually damage the unit, you
 COULD upgrade this to 100v.

+---
+### ⚠️ Disclaimer
+This documentation is for educational and historical preservation purposes only.
+The author is an amateur hobbyist, not a licensed electrical engineer.
+Vintage train power packs contain high-voltage components that can be lethal.
+*   **Work at your own risk:** I am not responsible for any damage to your equipment, property, or personal injury resulting from the use of these schematics.
+*   **Accuracy:** While I have done my best to trace these circuits, they may contain errors or reflect specific production runs that differ from your unit.